bhartiy/learnsellacious/pages/42.modules/sellacious-cart-module/docs.md

 Sellecious cart module shows items added in cart.
 Module can be inabled from **joomla backend->manage->modules->new->sellacius shopping cart**.
 ![](Screenshot%202020-10-29%20at%202.35.12%20PM.png)
-From here we can either choose to show cart modal or redirect to checkout page
+From here we can either choose to show button for cart modal or redirect to checkout page
 ![](Screenshot%202020-10-29%20at%202.43.34%20PM.png)
 ![](Screenshot%202020-10-29%20at%202.45.10%20PM.png)